jktrn/enscribe.dev-hexo/source/_posts/writeups/shctf/rahools-challenge.md

 **Take it literally.
 The letter A (plaintext) plus the letter B (key) is equal to the letter O (ciphertext).**

-I solved this challenge via **known-plaintext-attack**.
+I solved this challenge via **known-plaintext attack**.
 Yeah, it sounds fancy.
 But here's what I actually did:

 ![Rahool-Vigenere](https://github.com/WhileSEC/shctf/blob/main/images/rahool-vigenere.PNG?raw=true)